Seth Frankoff: Los Angeles Dodgers

 On April 5, 2016, Frankoff signed a minor league contract with the Los Angeles Dodgers organization.
-He split the year between the Triple-A Oklahoma City Dodgers and the Double-A Tulsa Drillers, accumulating a 4-4 record and 3.89 ERA in 28 total games.
-On November 7, 2016, he elected free agency.
+He split the year between the Triple–A Oklahoma City Dodgers and the Double–A Tulsa Drillers, accumulating a 4–4 record and 3.89 ERA in 28 total games.
+Frankoff elected free agency following the season on November 7.

 Chicago Cubs

 On November 16, 2016, Frankoff signed a minor league contract with the Chicago Cubs organization.
 One source said, "he checks most of the boxes ... he rarely walks hitters, which is a standard draw for the Cubs brass," in explaining why Chicago signed him.

 On June 8, 2017, Frankoff was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his major league debut on June 9, 2017, against the Colorado Rockies relieving in the fifth inning.
 He allowed two runs in two innings before being optioned down the next day.
 On September 1, 2017, Frankoff was designated for assignment.